Osyna/powerplant-coding-challenge/README.md

 ## Logging

-All the logs file are in logs/folder if the folder is not existing it will
+All the logs file are in logs/folder if the folder is not existing it will create the folder logs.
+One log per day of run.

 ## Testing